edgarberm/dashup/README.md

 ## Todo's

-- [x] Code refactor
+- [ ] Code refactor
 - [ ] Extra features
 - [ ] More Storybook examples and customizations
 - [ ] Docuentation
 - [ ] Test
-- [ ] Publish package
+- [x] Publish package beta

 ## Contributing

+Please, help me for test the component 🙏🏻

-We welcome contributions from the community!
-If you'd like to contribute to this project, please review our contribution guidelines and submit a pull request.
+I welcome contributions from the community!
+If you'd like to contribute to this project, please review the [contribution guidelines](CONTRIBUTING.md) and submit a pull request.

 License
 This project is licensed under the MIT License.